 Review

-Not only did most of the OB/GYNs I polled recommend this vitamin above all others, but it’s also the second-cheapest one on this list.
+I really canโt say enough good things about this best-of-the-best prenatal vitamin.
+Not only did most of the OB/GYNs I polled recommend this vitamin above all others, but itโs also the second-cheapest one on this list per dose.
+And it contains EVERY recommended nutrient listed earlier!

 While it is large, and the omega-3s can make it smell a bit fishy, it is a soft gel pill and relatively easy to swallow.
+Very few women report issues getting it down, and even fewer report it causing any nausea.

 It uses folic acid as well as natural forms of folate, with 95% of your recommended daily dose of vitamin B6 to go with it.
+This USP-verified prenatal vitamin is one of the most popular on the market, primarily because of its price.
+It just happens to contain a rockinโ combination of vitamins and minerals perfect for supporting you and your growing baby, too.

 Best Cheap Prenatal Vitamins